-To measure and assess your website performance, UK-based SEO agencies recommend deploying professional analytics tools - the most popular among these is Google Analytics.
+To measure and assess your website performance, some agencies recommend deploying professional analytics tools - the most popular among these is Google Analytics.
 And it’s free!
 This guide is designed to help you use the power of Google Analytics to its full potential.

 Google Analytics is a bit of software that monitors and tracks user behaviour on your website.
 It can tell you how people found your site, how many people are visiting and where they are coming from, what they do when they get to your site, pages they liked and didn’t like, whether they purchased anything, etc. All useful stuff.
 All this information can be fed back into your marketing activities to generate more traffic and provide customers with a better user experience.
 In addition, if you use Google Ads, Google Analytics can tell you how effective those ads are - are they driving the right people to your website?